safakkbilici/YTU-CE/README.md

 - Yiğit YANDAŞ
 - If you want to contribute, contact safakk.bilici.2112@gmail.com or l1117086@std.yildiz.edu.tr

+## Lecturer Up-To-Dateness
+Lecturers change frequently.
+Please update lecturers by contributing.
+If you are not familiar with pull-request and git, you can always use my email.

 ## Status
 - I f*** the git commit system by reverting so I lost the .tex related image files, means I cannot compile old TeX files anymore.
 Thus, BLM3011: Operating Systems will have 2 lecture notes, the latter one will be continuation of first one.